The urban myths and

 High Holborn, that remains.
 The two half-mile tunnels were originally built

-in 1942 as air raid shelters.
+in 1942 as deep-level shelters.
 After the

 war they passed to a section of MI6 called The Inter